 “Once the buoyancy modules were manufactured by Trelleborg, they were commercially certified by the international maritime authority DNV-GL,” says Stephen Sloan, Commercial Manager within Trelleborg Offshore & Construction.
 The testing for the certification took place at the Krylov State Research Centre in St. Petersburg, Russia.
 This involved extensive, repeated dives following significant material qualification testing and full-scale cyclic pressure testing of the actual modules to 120 percent of full ocean depth, which is over 20,000 psi (pound-force per square inch).
 “Over 1,000 different tests were conducted on the Trelleborg TG- 1500 syntactic foam under the scrutiny of DNV-GL over a six-month period,” Sloan says.

 When the testing was completed, the buoyancy blocks came back from Russia to the U.K. to be finished, and a polyurethane elastomer coating was applied to the blocks.
-The white Trelleborg buoyancy blocks make up some 70 percent of the overall body of the Limiting Factor.
+The white Trelleborg buoyancy blocks which made up a sizeable proportion of the overall body of the manned submersible vessel.

 “An expedition of this size and scope has never before been attempted,” Sloan says.
 “The buoyancy has contributed to the success of the mission, and to the recordbreaking achievements now being witnessed with each dive.”